Diabetic Foot (Neuropathy)

 What is it?

 Diabetic neuropathy is a type of nerve damage that can occur if you have diabetes.
-Diabetic neuropathy most often occurs in your legs and feet, but high blood sugar can also injure nerve fibers throughout the rest your body.
+Neuropathy commonly occurs in your legs and feet, but high blood sugar can also injure nerve fibers throughout the rest of your body.

-Depending on the affected nerves, symptoms of diabetic neuropathy can range from pain and numbness in your extremities to problems with your digestive system, urinary tract, blood vessels and heart.
-For some people, these symptoms are mild; for others, diabetic neuropathy can be painful, disabling and even fatal.
+Depending on the affected nerves, symptoms of diabetic neuropathy can range from pain and numbness in your extremities to problems with your digestive system, urinary tract, blood vessels, and heart.
+For some people, symptoms are mild; for others, diabetic neuropathy can be severe or even fatal.

 Key Symptoms